- IMPORTANT INFORMATION AND WHO WE ARE

 - Service providers acting as processors based in or outside the EU who provide IT and system administration services.

 - Professional advisers acting as processors or joint controllers including lawyers, bankers, auditors and insurers based inside or outside the EU who provide consultancy, banking, legal, insurance and accounting services.
-If you do not want us to share your personal information with these companies, please contact us at email@example.com.
+If you do not want us to share your personal information with these companies, please contact us by clicking here.

 - Regulators and other authorities acting as processors or joint controllers based inside or outside the EU who require reporting of processing activities in certain circumstances.